 The General Data Protection Regulation (GDPR) is a European Union (EU) law that became effective on May 25th, 2018.
-The purpose of this new law is to give EU citizens control over their personal data and change how companies and businesses handle data privacy around the world.
+This new law aims to give EU citizens control over their personal data and change how companies and businesses handle data privacy around the world.

-A typical WordPress site may collect user’s personal information in a number of ways.
+A typical WordPress site may collect users’ personal information in a number of ways.
 One of which is by adding forms to the site.
-Most forms collect personal information, and you may want to make sure that your WordPress forms are in compliance with the GDPR.
+Most forms collect personal information, and you may want to make sure that your WordPress forms comply with GDPR.

 What is Required to Make a Form GDPR Compliant

 In order to make your WordPress forms GDPR compliant, you will need to add the following features:

 - Ask users to give explicit consent for storing and using their personal information.

 - Allow users to request access to their own personal information stored on your website.